-Dressler's syndrome is a type of pericarditis — inflammation of the sac surrounding the heart (pericardium).
-Dressler's syndrome is believed to be an immune system response after damage to heart tissue or to the pericardium, from events such as a heart attack, surgery or traumatic injury.
-Symptoms include chest pain, which may be similar to chest pain experienced during a heart attack.
+Dressler syndrome is inflammation of the sac surrounding the heart (pericarditis).
+It's believed to occur as the result of the immune system responding to damage to heart tissue or damage to the sac around the heart (pericardium).
+The damage can result from a heart attack, surgery or traumatic injury.
+Symptoms include chest pain, which can feel like chest pain from a heart attack.

 Symptoms are likely to appear weeks to months after a heart attack, surgery or injury to the chest.
 Symptoms might include:

 Seek emergency care for sudden or persistent chest pain, which may signal a heart attack or other serious disorder.

 Experts think Dressler syndrome is caused by the immune system's response to heart damage.
 The body reacts to the injured tissue by sending immune cells and proteins (antibodies) to clean up and repair the affected area.
 Sometimes this response causes inflammation in the pericardium.

 Dressler syndrome may occur after certain heart surgeries or procedures.

 The immune system reaction that causes Dressler syndrome might also lead to fluid buildup in the tissues surrounding the lungs (pleural effusion).